 There are a variety of ways that client and family advisors can help improve care.
 For example, a client and family advisor may be asked to provide input or help with short-term projects or activities, such as a review of program pamphlets or signage, design or re-design of services or facilities, or assistance with surveys and questionnaires to help us evaluate services.
 They may be asked to join an advisory council, or participate in a longer term project such as Baby Friendly Initiative or Stroke Process Improvement.

 Some examples of advisory councils include: Cancer Care Patient and Family Advisory Council, Medicine Client and Family Advisory Council, Long Term Care Regional Resident and Family Advisory Council.

 What are the benefits of volunteering as client and family advisor?

-- to provide a client and family perspective in approaching challenges and work together in partnership with health-care professionals to develop innovative solutions; and
+- provide a client and family perspective in approaching challenges and work together in partnership with health-care professionals to develop innovative solutions; and

-- to share stories and experiences to enhance and improve the overall client and family care experience in health care.
+- share stories and experiences to enhance and improve the overall client and family care experience in health care.